single-cell-data/SOMA/abstract_specification.md

 The data model comprises two layers:

-- a set of _foundational_ types which are general in nature;
+- a set of _foundational_ types which are general in nature
 - a set of _composed_ types, which are composed from the foundational types and are intended to improve ease of dataset use and interoperability.

 The foundational types are: